 When the narcissist cut off their True Self, they also cut off their ability to feel compassion and empathy towards others, as well as cutting access to their own truth and authenticity.

 Being that all they’re left with is the ego, they purely function in life through greed, judgement, manipulation and selfishness.
 They are not flexible to the needs of others, nor do they care.
-The idea that they are superior makes them feel as though they’re above anything and anyone else.
+The idea that they are superior makes them feel as though they’re above all others.

-A rather sad aspect to the narcissist is that they will never have the ability to feel love in this lifetime.
+A rather sad aspect of the narcissist is that they will never have the ability to feel love in this lifetime.
 The ego cannot experience love, only the True Self can.

-Please understand that because the narc cannot experience true, unconditional and authentic love within themselves, they do not have the ability to love you or anyone else.
+Please understand that because the narcissist is unable to experience true, unconditional and authentic love within themselves, they do not have the ability to love you or anyone else.
 That’s why their love is very conditional… because it’s not actually love at all.

 Narcissists are energetic vampires.